-- Evacuate the area and call 911 or #9-911 (from campus phone) and follow all instructions given to you by the 911 dispatcher. - If it is an explosive gas (e.g. natural gas), DO NOT use or activate items that can generate a spark in the general vicinity.
+- Evacuate the area, call 911, and follow all instructions given to you by the 911 dispatcher. - If it is an explosive gas (e.g. natural gas), DO NOT use or activate items that can generate a spark in the general vicinity.
 Light switches, fire alarm pull stations, phones, elevator cars, etc., are all sources that can initiate a spark, which could ignite explosive gas. - Confine any fire or fumes to the extent possible (close off any doors to the affected area, if you can do as safely as you evacuate).
 This will help limit the impact of the leak or fire. - Notify others in the immediate area, if you can do so safely.